Covid Testing – not to be sniffed at!

 Please note, to enter France from a non-EU country (including the UK), self-administered tests are NOT ACCEPTED.

 From Tuesday 7th December, all people aged 12 years and over must take a PCR or LFD COVID-19 test 48 hours before they travel to England from abroad.
 This will apply whether you qualify as fully vaccinated or not.

 Covid testing seems to be a staple part of everyday life these days.
 Whether you’re worried you’ve caught it, or need to prove you haven’t, chances are many of our noses will be swabbed before too long.

 But do you need a PCR or an antigenic?
 Is it available at the pharmacy or specific Covid centres?
 How and when will you receive the results?
 How long are they valid?
 What if it’s positive?

 Here’s our P-O guide to all things test AND scroll to the bottom for an exclusive discount offer on travel tests and certificates, no matter which way you’re travelling.

 The RT-PCR test is the gold standard in Covid tests.

-There are currently two methods in France.
+There are currently two methods.

 In the first case, the RT-PCR test is done in the form of a nasopharyngeal swab (nose to you and me!).
 A long cotton swab is inserted high in the nose to collect a mucus sample.
 The procedure lasts just a few seconds but may cause some discomfort.